kimintime/fs13-frontend-project-public/README.md

 <img width="1440" alt="Screen Shot 2023-01-13 at 0 27 59" src="https://user-images.githubusercontent.com/40215472/212194555-0c84a061-7bf9-491f-9bf0-b765acdfff5e.png">

-- The reason there is a separate page for browsing by product and by category, and where there is a search feature just for category, is that being an open API, people are always adding to it, there can sometimes be many categories, so only featured categories are shown on the home page.
+- The reason there is a separate page for browsing by product and by category, and why there is a search feature just for category, is that being an open API, people are always adding to it, there can sometimes be many categories, so only featured categories are shown on the home page.
 Users should be able to browse all categories if they wish.

 - The search feature on these pages allows you to search products on the product page, and categories on the categories page.
 Clicking the search button or hitting enter will show all results, and there’s a backspace button to clear your search quickly (Does not appear in all screenshots).